Lawrence O'Donnell: Controversies

+Comments about religion and slavery

 In 2007, O'Donnell criticized Mitt Romney's speech on religion, stating: "Romney comes from a religion that was founded by a criminal who was anti-American, pro-slavery, and a rapist."
 In the April 3, 2012, broadcast of The Last Word, O'Donnell made comments regarding the Church of Jesus Christ of Latter-day Saints (LDS Church), saying it was an "invented religion," which was "created by a guy in upstate New York in 1830 when he got caught having sex with the maid and explained to his wife that God told him to do it."
-During the April 11, 2012, broadcast of The Last Word, O'Donnell apologized for the April 3 comments, stating that they offended many, including some of the show's most supportive fans.
+During the April 11, 2012, broadcast of The Last Word, O'Donnell apologized for the April 3 comments, stating that they had offended many, including some of the show's most supportive fans.

-Before showing a taped October 2010 interview with RNC Chairman Michael Steele, O'Donnell caused controversy over his intro to the interview which was considered racially insensitive.
-He said, "Michael Steele is dancing as fast as he can, trying to charm independent voters and Tea Partiers while never losing sight of his real master and paycheck provider, the Republican National Committee."
-After drawing criticism from Steele and talk-radio host Larry Elder, O'Donnell apologized for his remarks.
+In late 2010, O’Donnell showed a taped October 2010 interview with RNC Chairman Michael Steele.
+In O'Donnell’s introduction to the taped interview, he said, "Michael Steele is dancing as fast as he can, trying to charm independent voters and Tea Partiers while never losing sight of his real master and paycheck provider, the Republican National Committee."
+After these remarks drew criticism from Steele and talk-radio host Larry Elder, who both characterized them as racially insensitive, O'Donnell apologized for them.

+Controversial interviews and stories

 O'Donnell also drew criticism for an October 2010 interview with Congressman Ron Paul, when Paul accused him of breaking an agreement not to ask him about other political candidates.
-O'Donnell said he was not part of any agreement; but an MSNBC spokeswoman stated, "We told Representative Paul's office that the focus would be on the tea party movement, not on specific candidates."
+O'Donnell said he had not been part of any agreement, but an MSNBC spokeswoman stated, "We told Representative Paul's office that the focus would be on the tea party movement, not on specific candidates."

-During an October 2011 interview, O'Donnell accused Republican primary candidate Herman Cain of not participating in protests during the Civil Rights Movement of the 1960s and also charged him with avoiding the draft during the Vietnam War.
-The Atlantic's Conor Friedersdorf said the questions posed by O'Donnell were "offensive" and declared, "In this interview, O'Donnell goes to absurd lengths to use patriotism and jingoism as cudgels to attack his conservative guest, almost as if he is doing a Stephen Colbert style parody of the tactics he imagines a right-wing blowhard might employ.
-Does he realize he's becoming what he claims to abhor?"
+During an October 2011 interview, O'Donnell accused Republican primary candidate Herman Cain of not participating in protests during the 1960s civil rights movement and of avoiding the draft during the Vietnam War.
+The Atlantic's Conor Friedersdorf called O’Donnell’s questions during the interview "offensive", adding, "In this interview, O'Donnell goes to absurd lengths to use patriotism and jingoism as cudgels to attack his conservative guest, almost as if he is doing a Stephen Colbert-style parody of the tactics he imagines a right-wing blowhard might employ.
+Does he realize he's becoming what he claims to abhor?".
 O'Donnell's interview with Cain was later defended by Reverend Al Sharpton.